shilpakarumanchi/SentimentAnalysis/README.md

 I have generated an interactive dashboard in Tableau that consists of:
 - Time series line graphs displaying the average ratings & numbero of ratings per month for each of the 6 services and overall rating.
 - An interactive map that shows the average rating individually for 6 services and overall average rating by Continent.
-- 2 bar graphs showing the ratings by COntinent & by type of aircraft.
+- 2 bar graphs showing the ratings by Continent & by type of aircraft.
 - Summary ratings on the top for each of the 6 services and the overall rating.
 - [Click here to view Tableau dashboard](https://public.tableau.com/app/profile/shilpa.ln.karumanchi/viz/BA_customerreviews/Dashboard32?publish=yes)